dark-galaxy/darkgalaxy-manual-old/content/getting-started/core-concepts/planet-resources.md

 Output is the combined output of all resource producing structures on your planet, (mines, extractors, generators, et al).
 As each turn ticks, the number shown here is added to the Stored count for the planet.

-The abundance value is a multiplier for structure output.
-In the example above, the ![Metal][metal]Metal Abundance is at 70%, from the [list of structures](/content/reference/list-of-structures.md) we know that a metal mine has a metal output of of ![Metal][metal]300, so the metal output of a Metal Mine on that Planet will be 300 / 100 * 70 = 210.
-Different planets have different abundances (some up to 150%), and having a higher abundance will result in a higher output on a planet, meaning a much higher resource output.
+The abundance value is a multiplier for resource output.
+In the example above the Metal Abundance is at 70% and from the [list of structures](/content/reference/list-of-structures.md) we know that a metal mine has a base metal output of 300 metal per turn.
+To calculate how much metal you'll receive from a mine on that planet, you calculate `base / 100 * abundance`  so `300 / 100 * 70 = 210`.
+Don't worry, you wont have to do this calculation yourself, each structure has a popup on hover (or touch, on mobile) which provides you with the output of a structure if built.
+Different planets have different abundances (some up to 150%), and having a higher abundance will result in a higher output on a planet, reducing the time it takes to gather resources for structures and ships.